LINE's new skis, "BLADE," make turns more fun | Cut, cut, cut

 Tan: That's right.
 If you want to make quick turns, narrow skis are good because they respond well

-With the Blade, there's a slight lag before the edge bites in.
-It's like there's some play.
-When you transition into a turn, there's a moment when you're riding flat, and then you start to turn.
-At that point, the edge doesn't suddenly bite in deeply, but rather it starts off shallow and then gradually bites in deeply.
+With the "Blade," there's a slight time lag before the edge really bites in.
+It's like there's some play in it.
+There's a brief moment when you're on flat ground during the transition between turns, and then you enter the turn.
+At that moment, the edge doesn't suddenly bite deeply, but rather it gradually bites in deeper from a shallow bite.

-In a big turn, if you keep riding on the edge, the ski won't point towards the fall line, and the turn will be pulled sideways endlessly, eventually climbing up the slope.
+In large turns, if you keep your skis on the edge, the skis won't point towards the fall line, and you can keep the turn extended sideways indefinitely, eventually even going uphill.

 Editor: It seems like you can have fun with a variety of turning arcs depending on the slope conditions.
 Lastly, what kind of skier is it suitable for?

-Also, because they're twin-tip, they can be used in parks, but this depends on your level.
-They're heavier than park skis, so they're not for beginners.
-Experienced skiers will be able to see the items lined up in a different light and discover new movements and lines.
-Also
+Also, since it's a twin tip, you can play in the park, but that depends on your skill level.
+It's heavier than park skis, so it's not for beginners.
+If you're an experienced skier, you'll be able to see the features lined up in a different light and discover new movements and lines.

-, if you mainly ski on the slopes and go backcountry a few times a year, having both a Blade and a Sakana will allow you to choose skis to suit the conditions throughout the season, making skiing at ski resorts a lot more fun.
+Also, if you mainly ski on groomed slopes and ski in the backcountry a few times a year, having both the "Blade" and "Sakana" will allow you to choose the right skis for the conditions throughout the season, and I think you'll be able to ski the resort courses in a lot more fun.

 Editor: Thank you very much